Our Team

 Sabrina worked within the private, public and not-for-profit sectors for over 20 years.
 Her work in politics, education and community development helped shape her perspective and fine-tune her approach to meaningful engagement and positive systems change.

-Sabrina is a co-founder of the ICanCME Research Network, the Chair of its Working Group on Trainee Development and Medical Education and a member of the 2023-2025 Executive Committee.
+Sabrina is a co-founder of the ICanCME Research Network, the Chair of its Working Group on Trainee Development and Medical Education and a member of the 2023-2025 Community Leadership Team.

 Sabrina Poirier